LingxiL/Lingxi-s-/Final_Project_Part_2.md

    -  After improving the content, test the stotyboard.

- # User Research part 1
+ # User Research Part 1
 Firstly, for the contents, I will ask three questions:
    1. what are the factors you think important when winning an Oscar Directing Awards?
    2. what are your assumptions for the winners?